 With a few logical calculations, we can easily conclude that the international community is making a losing bet on what the next presidential and parliamentary elections can contribute to Libya’s future.
-The odds of pushing Libya back into the hell of civil war, as a result of disputes over elections results, is more likely in light of extreme internal divisions and external interventions, that rely on heavy-armed militia and foreign mercenaries.
-Needless to mention the shockingly abrupt resignation of Jan Kubis, at such a critical time, from his positions as the United Nation’s Secretary-General's Special Envoy and head of the UN Support Mission in Libya (UNSMIL).
+The odds of pushing Libya back into the hell of civil war, as a result of disputes over election results, are more likely in light of extreme internal divisions and external interventions, that rely on heavy-armed militia and foreign mercenaries.
+Needless to mention the shockingly abrupt resignation of Jan Kubis, at such a critical time, from his positions as the United Nations Secretary-General's Special Envoy and head of the UN Support Mission in Libya (UNSMIL).

 There is no guarantee that either side of the political conflict in Libya will peacefully accept the voting results without initiating a dispute that may eventually escalate into violence.
-Iraq is one of the most recent examples on how politically biased militias can turn a country’s democratic practice into a piece of hell.
+Iraq is one of the most recent examples of how politically biased militias can turn a country’s democratic practice into a piece of hell.
 In that sense, there is no guarantee that these elections will not defy the main goal of the political process, which is bringing long-term security and stability to Libya.

 Only 25 applications were rejected by HNEC, on a first round of clarifying applicant lists.
 Among the rejected applications is that of Saif Al-Islam Gaddafi, who enjoys great popularity among southern tribes.
-Gaddafi’s exclusion means that the presidential elections will boil down to a fierce competition between Abdel Hamid Dbeibeh, the Prime Minister of the Government of National Unity (GNU), and Khalifa Haftar, the Commander of the Libyan National Army (LNA) in Benghazi.
+Gaddafi’s exclusion meant that the presidential elections would boil down to a fierce competition between Abdel Hamid Dbeibeh, the Prime Minister of the Government of National Unity (GNU), and Khalifa Haftar, the Commander of the Libyan National Army (LNA) in Benghazi.
 In that sense, there are only a handful number of possible scenarios that may come out of the Libyan elections.
-Unfortunately, none of them seems to be ideal, and the biggest winner in all of them is Haftar, either he landslides the majority of votes or not.
+Unfortunately, none of them seems to be ideal, and the biggest winner in all of them is Haftar, whether he landslides the majority of votes or not.